Karim-Othman/Notepad-on-K8s/README.md

     - use pre-created docker hub secret (imagePullSecrets --> regcred) to pull "karimothman/notepad:latest" image
     - run two replicas of it on any k8s node with no restriction as applied on mysql
     - have readinessProbe on path: /health
-    - refrence pre-created clusterIP service "mysql-service" on ENV_TEST_MYSQL_HOST environment variable
+    - reference pre-created clusterIP service "mysql-service" on ENV_TEST_MYSQL_HOST environment variable

 2- create the defined "notepad-deployment.yml" file